 Hague - Brant Lake is a very small town located in the state of New York.
 With a population of 2,103 people and just one neighborhood, Hague - Brant Lake is the 577th largest community in New York.

-A relatively large number of people in Hague - Brant Lake telecommute to their jobs.
-Overall, about 7.54% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.62% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hague - Brant Lake has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hague - Brant Lake has few renters and college students.
 But the biggest reason it is quieter in Hague - Brant Lake than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hague - Brant Lake may be for you.

-The per capita income in Hague - Brant Lake in 2022 was $49,875, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $199,500 for a family of four.
+The per capita income in Hague - Brant Lake in 2022 was $52,415, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $209,660 for a family of four.
 However, Hague - Brant Lake contains both very wealthy and poor people as well.

 The people who call Hague - Brant Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hague - Brant Lake residents report their race to be White, followed by Asian.
-Important ancestries of people in Hague - Brant Lake include English, German, Irish, Italian, and French.
+Important ancestries of people in Hague - Brant Lake include Irish, English, German, Italian, and French.

 The most common language spoken in Hague - Brant Lake is English.
 Other important languages spoken here include Russian and Portuguese.